Automate Social Media Posting and Scheduling With Claude Code (and Any AI Agent)

 Grab an API key, run the claude mcp add command above, and tell Claude Code to post something.
 If you want a deeper look at the agent-side patterns, the Social Media API for AI Agents page has the relevant SDK examples, and the Social Media API for Claude Code page covers the MCP setup in more detail.

-MCP install, connect an account, post.
-About five minutes from a cold start.
+Add the URL, connect an account, post.
+About two minutes from a cold start.
 The real work is figuring out what you want your agent to actually say.